Valdivian temperate forests: Origin and evolution

-The flora of the forest has inherited and developed its characteristics due to a variety of causes.
+The flora of the forests has inherited and developed its characteristics due to a variety of causes.
 Its Neotropical affinities reflect its current geographic connection to the remaining South America.
 Its "Gondwanan" species are a legacy of the ancient supercontinent of Gondwana, a landmass formerly composed of South America, Africa, India, Antarctica and Australia.
 The high degree of endemic species and monospecific genera is thought to be linked to the geographic isolation came into being as result of the uplift of the Andes.
 There are a few "boreal" components in the Valdivian temperate rain forest which arrived by long-distance transport.
 Yet another component are the species from nearby South American ecosystems that adapted to the temperate rainforest.

 During the Llanquihue glaciation much of the area west of Llanquihue Lake remained ice-free during the Last Glacial Maximum and had sparsely distributed vegetation dominated by Nothofagus species.
 Valdivian temperate rain forest proper was reduced to scattered remnants in to the west of the Andes.
 More specifically the refugia of the Valdivian temperate rain forest between latitudes 41 and 37° S were; the coastal region, the lower slopes of the Chilean Coast Range and the westernmost Chilean Central Valley all of which remained free of disturbance by the glacial, glacifluvial and periglacial disturbance through the glaciation.

 Fauna

 Some of the threatened mammals of the Valdivian forests include the monito del monte (Dromiciops gliroides), an arboreal marsupial, the southern pudú (Pudu puda) the world's smallest deer, and the kodkod (Leopardus guigna), South America's smallest cat.
 Since the beginning of the 20th century, there have also been nonnative wild boars living in the Valdivian forests.
 The Chilean climbing mouse (Irenomys tarsalis) and Chilean shrew opossum (Rhyncholestes raphanurus) are endemic to the ecoregion.

-Most mammal genera in Valdivian temperate rain forest are also found in semi-arid parts of Patagonia.
+Most mammal genera in Valdivian forests are also found in semi-arid parts of Patagonia.
 Relative to similar forest in North America there is a low diversity of mammals in Chilean temperate forests.

 The slender-billed parakeet (Enicognathus leptorhynchus) is endemic.
 Near-endemic and limited-range birds include the Chilean pigeon (Patagioenas araucana), Black-throated huet-huet (Pteroptochos tarnii), Chucao tapaculo (Scelorchilus rubecula), and Ochre-flanked tapaculo (Eugralla paradoxa).
 Hummingbirds are common in the Valdivian forests because of the presence of plants like the maqui (Aristotelia chilensis) and the copihue.